GeoscienceAustralia/dea-notebooks/DEA_products/README.rst

-DEA datasets
+DEA products
 ============

 Notebooks introducing DEA's satellite datasets and derived products, including how to load each dataset and any special features of the data.

 .. toctree::
    :maxdepth: 1
-   :caption: DEA Datasets
+   :caption: DEA products

    DEA_Landsat_Surface_Reflectance.ipynb
    DEA_Sentinel2_Surface_Reflectance.ipynb